GhostWrench/pqm/README.md

 Unit prefixes such as kilo (k) or micro (m) can be added to units by enclosing them in brackets.
 The brackets are required to decrease the complexity and increase performance of this module, as well as eliminating the possibility of unit "collisions" where the wrong unit might accidentally be used.
+Note that quantities with a zero offset such as `degC`, `degF` and gauge pressures cannot have a prefix added to them when you create a quantity.

 ```javascript
 let q = pqm.quantity(10, "[k]m / [m]s");
 ```

+### Notes on quantity creation

+At the bottom of this readme there is a table of all units supported by PQM, use it as a reference and use the unit symbols there for best results.
+Be aware that unit names are _case sensitive_ and no aliases are provided (to avoid further avoid unit collision).
+For example a `rad` is a Radian and a `RAD` is a Radiation Absorbed Dose.

 Convert quantities to a different unit of measure
 --------------------------------------------------------------------------------